Parents

 |

-Updated July 21, 2025
+Updated September 29, 2025

 |

-If you're a parent trying to keep track of what videos your child is watching on YouTube, there are several options that you can consider.
+If you are a parent trying to keep track of what videos your child is watching on YouTube, there are several options that you can consider.
 While YouTube Kids might block most videos that aren't appropriate for younger viewers, it might not catch everything.
 That's why it's important to have some way to review your child's watch history instead.

 Android smartphones are more integrated with the Google ecosystem, so it's usually a good idea for parents to manage their child's Google account to also manage YouTube activity.